 By applying the top-down approach from given N until reaching the base case 0, we can do the following with Julia but this approach is very slow.
 We may not even be able to compute higher numbers before the end of the day or crash the memory.

-The problem is that when we are trying to calculate the fifth Fibonacci element we’ll calculate the Fibonacci of `2` twice.
-Every time you calculate a higher number repeated calculations increase.
+The problem is that when we are trying to calculate the fifth Fibonacci element, we’ll calculate the Fibonacci of `2` twice.
+Every time you calculate a higher number of repeated calculations increase.
 To solve that we can save the values of our calculations so that we won’t need to recalculate them.

 Now every time we calculate the Fibonacci of a number, we’ll save the value of that number in a dictionary or array.
-In this way, we won’t recalculate values as it’s already saved in the dictionary and we will also have to pass this dictionary at each time as a parameter.
+In this way, we won’t recalculate values as it’s already saved in the dictionary, and we will also have to pass this dictionary at each time as a parameter.